Key Stage 3

 Key Stage 4

-At Key Stage 4, students study ICT at GCSE level.
+At Key Stage 4, students study Computing at GCSE level.

 Mr R Graham, Head of Information and Communications Technology